 Load your jars and lids into your dishwasher and run them through a clean and heat cycle or simmer them in your large stockpot.

-Wash tomatoes in cold water to ensure they are free of debris and insects.
+Wash tomatoes in cold water thoroughly to ensure they are free of debris and insects.

-Next, remove the skin of the tomatoes by gently lowering them into the large pot of boiling water.
+Next, gently lowering the whole tomatoes into the large pot of boiling water.
 Be careful not to splash the hot water.
 Let the tomatoes sit for a minute before removing them with a slotted spoon and placing them into your bowl of ice – this will help crack the skin.
 Let the empty pot of water continue to boil.
-Once tomato skins split and tomatoes have cooled (not burning hot tomatoes!), peel the skin off each tomato and dice.
+Once tomato skins split and tomatoes have cooled, peel the skin off each tomato.
+Careful not to burn yourself!
+The skins should slip off easily.
+Remove the cores and any blemishes.
+Then dice tomatoes, that is chop the tomatoes into small, uniform pieces.

 Place your diced tomatoes into the clean, warmed canning jars and add 1 tablespoon of lemon juice to each pint-size jar.
 The lemon juice helps preserve the color and flavor of the tomatoes while maintaining the acidity needed to store tomatoes.